federicomaffei/robots/README.md

 ###File structure:

-* The */client* folder contains all the client side code, with the main Angular view, controller, model and related tests in the */app/main* folder.
+* The */client* folder contains all the client side code, with the main Angular view, controller, model and related unit tests in the */app/main* folder.
 And separated folders for static files such as stylesheets and images.

 * The */dist* folder contains the Grunt-autocompiled files that are deployed to Heroku.